mohamedtarek02/Arweqah/README.md

 - Utility has been created for formatting date and time in a good format using "moment" library.
 - Friendly error user notification when failed to fetch.
 - Animation rendering has been added for the home page cards for a better user experience.
+- Font Awesome is set up, providing a wide variety of high-quality icons for a better visual experience.